-Easter brings lots of tasty treats for humans – chocolate, hot cross buns and Sunday dinner with the family.
+The holiday period of Easter brings yummy food for humans – chocolate, hot cross buns and perhaps a large cooked dinner with family or friends.
 But these tasty treats can be potentially life-threatening for our dogs.
 So we’ve put together this helpful Easter-themed list of poisonous food and plants for your dogs.

 Theobromine is metabolised quickly by humans, but more slowly in dogs; causing a build-up of toxic levels which can result in: convulsions, seizures, heart issues (irregular beat or heart attack), and internal bleeding.
 Severe hyperactivity is one of the tell-tale signs of poisoning from chocolate.